 Your little Pug suffers from skin disorders.
 Just like some humans, he has a whole slew of allergies.
 He is allergic to insect bites, certain foods, and even certain surfaces.
+He may also suffer from digestive problems.

 Insect bites, such as those of the flea, tick, and mite cause itching.
 Your pet responds by scratching.
 The scratching often leads to infection.